oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 ### Historic Note

-Historically, the Implicit grant type provided an advantage to browser-based apps since JavaScript could always arbitrarily read and manipulate the fragment portion of the URL without triggering a page reload.
+Historically, the Implicit grant type provided an advantage to browser-based applications since JavaScript could always arbitrarily read and manipulate the fragment portion of the URL without triggering a page reload.
 This was necessary in order to remove the access token from the URL after it was obtained by the app.
 Additionally, until